Joni Sledge

+Joan Elise Sledge (September 13, 1956 – March 10, 2017), known professionally as Joni Sledge was an American singer–songwriter and music producer.
+She rose to fame in the 1970s as a member of the family vocal group Sister Sledge, one of the highest-selling female groups of the 1970s.
+Sledge sang lead on their US Top 10 songs "Lost in Music" and "Reach Your Peak".
+In 1984, a remix of "Lost in Music" peaked at number 4 on the UK Singles chart and also earned a silver-certification by the British Phonographic Industry (BPI).
+She co-wrote and co-produced Sister Sledge's ninth album African Eyes (1998).
+Sledge continued to tour and perform with the group throughout the years.
+Her final performance with Sister Sledge was in October 2016.

 Early life

-Sledge was born the third of five daughters in Philadelphia, Pennsylvania, to Edwin Sledge, a tap dancer, and his actress wife, Florez (née Williams).
+Joan Elise Sledge was born the third of five daughters in Philadelphia, Pennsylvania, to Edwin Sledge, a tap dancer, and his actress wife, Florez (née Williams).
 Described as a warm extrovert, Sledge attended Olney High School, graduating in 1974.
 Sledge majored in communications while in college and began acting in school productions at Temple University.
 During her sophomore year at Temple, she directed her first stage-play "Wild Flower", written by Hazel Bright and produced by Ron Alexander.